 Below are some additional questions and answers concerning some particular features of the K-5.

 What type of imaging sensor is used in the Pentax K-5?

 The camera has a CMOS (Complementary Metal–Oxide–Semiconductor) sensor at its core.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Pentax K-5 to convert the raw signal into an image file and perform noise reduction and image sharpening?

-Pentax equipped the K-5 with the Prime II image processor.
+Pentax equipped the K-5 with the PRIME II image processor.

 The camera has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 80-51200.